Bob Donovan seeks Milwaukee mayor victory after 2016 defeat

 In 2016, Donovan ran for mayor against Tom Barrett.
 Barrett won that race with 70% of the vote.

-FOX6 News asked Donovan if Tuesday felt any different than Election Day 2016.
+FOX6 News asked Donovan if Tuesday felt any different from Election Day 2016.

-One thing that is similar to 2016, he is running as a conservative alternative to Cavalier Johnson, the city's acting mayor.
+One thing that's similar to 2016 is that Donovan is running as a conservative alternative to Johnson.

 Advertisement